cafe-desktop/ctksourceview/README.md

 GtkSourceView
 =============

-GtkSourceView is a GNOME library that extends GtkTextView, the standard GTK+ widget for multiline text editing.
+GtkSourceView is a GNOME library that extends GtkTextView, the standard CTK+ widget for multiline text editing.
 GtkSourceView adds support for syntax highlighting, undo/redo, file loading and saving, search and replace, a completion system, printing, displaying line numbers, and other features